Dr Milica Prokic

 Personal statement

-Milica Prokic is an environmental historian with background in Visual Arts whose work brings together research, knowledge exchange, and public engagement.
+Milica is an environmental historian with background in Visual Arts.
+Her work brings together interdisciplinary research, knowledge exchange, and community engagement.

 Her knowledge exchange projects cover a broad range of themes including envornmental humanities, ocean sustainabilty, and people's mental and physical health.
 At her current post at Strathclyde, Milica works with the Scottish Parliament Cross Party Group for Medicinal Cannabis, connecting Humanities research with policy-making processes.

-In terms of research, Milica has focused on histories environments of incarceration, warfare and adversity and the embodied and emotional experiences of humans within them.
+In terms of research, Milica's focuses on adverse environments such as sites of warfare, imprisonment, and exile and the embodied and emotional experiences of humans within them.
 At the University of Bristol, she wrote a doctoral thesis titled Goli Otok (Barren Island): A Trans-corporeal History of The Yugoslav Political Prison and Its Inmates from the Cominform Period (1949-1956) to the Present.
-It told a story of how the treeless, sun-bleached limestone island of Goli otok shaped the bodies of its political prisoners, their mental and physical health, but also the endemically violent, island-specific prison system.
-As a fellow at the European University Institute, she studied histories of wounding, recovery, and scarring of the women combatants’ bodies in the Yugoslav People’s Liberation Struggle as well as the processes of memorialising, erasure and iconoclasm.
+It told a story of how the sun-bleached limestone island of Goli otok shaped the bodies of its political prisoners, their mental and physical health, but also the endemically violent, island-specific prison system.
+As a postdoctoral fellow at the European University Institute, she studied histories of wounding, recovery, and scarring of the women combatants’ bodies in the Yugoslav People’s Liberation Struggle, as well as the processes of memorialising, erasure and iconoclasm of their memory.

 At the University of Bristol, her public engagement included a collaboration with the Bristol Drugs Project, where she ran a program of art workshops engaging the Project's clients.